volvofixthis/markdown-cv/index.md

 ## Currently

-Creating best Managed k8s experience for users.
+Delivering the best managed Kubernetes experience for users.

 ## About me